Los Altos Hills, California

 Los Altos Hills (/lɑːs ˈæltoʊs/; Los Altos, Spanish for "The Heights") is an incorporated town in Santa Clara County, California, United States.
 The population was 8,489 at the 2020 census.

-The town is known for its expensive residential real estate.
+History

+The earliest inhabits in the area were the Ohlone, who maintained multiple villages nearby.

+The area of Los Altos Hills consisted of two large Spanish–Mexican land grants: Rancho San Antonio de Padua and Rancho La Purísima Concepción.
+The land for Rancho San Antonio de Padua was given in 1839 by Governor Juan Bautista Alvarado to Spanish commander of Alta California, Juan Prado Mesa.
+When Mesa died in 1845, the land went into probate, with two claims honored.

+Rancho La Purísima Concepción was given in 1840 by Governor Juan Bautista Alvarado to José Gorgonio and his son José Ramon, Ohlone Native Americans.
+In 1844, they sold part of the land to Juana Briones de Miranda.
+By 1861, Juana Briones had sold 3,000 acre to Martin Murphy Jr., a cattle rancher who had previously leased the land.

+Los Altos Hills the town was incorporated on January 27, 1956.

 Geography

-According to the United States Census Bureau, the town has a total area of 23.4 km2, all of it land.
+According to the United States Census Bureau, the town has a total area of 23.4 km2, all land.

 The town is located in a group of small hills.
 Both the Altamont and Monta Vista Faults pass through the town.

 Los Altos Hills maintains a rural feel, similar to the neighboring Woodside and Portola Valley.
 There are many open space preserves, such as Rancho San Antonio and Westwind Barn.

-Strictly residential
+Residential

 Los Altos Hills has a ban on commercial zones, which was upheld by the California Court of Appeal (First District) in 1973.
 The town's two retail commercial operations are the book store on the campus of Foothill College and the gift shop on the grounds of the Immaculate Heart of the Poor Clare Colettines.
 The town does not have a post office or library.

 The town's zoning regulations require a minimum lot size of one acre (4,000 m²), setbacks from the property boundary, and easements for public pathways.
 Landowners are limited to one primary dwelling per lot, which effectively bans multifamily housing; this ban and the minimum lot size were upheld as constitutional by the U.S. Court of Appeals for the Ninth Circuit in 1974.

 The town contracts with Santa Clara County for police and fire services, making it a contract city under California law.

 Demographics

+Los Altos Hills is known for its expensive residential real estate.